mikrono/tModLoaderWiki_kr_ko/Why-Use-an-IDE.md

 After:
 ![](https://i.imgur.com/KpQARfo.png)

+# Debug
+With an IDE, such as VS, you can debug your mod.
+Debugging is the best way to pinpoint issues in your mod and solve them.
+While debugging, you can set 'breakpoints' which will make the application 'stop' and pause itself when it gets to that point.
+During this pause you can inspect what is happening, by for example looking at the values of variables in scope.
+You can quickly resume the application, or step over code to try to find the cause of a problem.
+To learn more about debugging, see its [own guide](Learn-How-To-Debug).

+## Edit And Continue
+With Edit And Continue (or eac) you can edit code after you've hit a breakpoint and see the effect of your edits in game immediately, rather than having to rebuild your mod manually.
+This is extremely useful for positioning projectile spawns or tweaking item defaults.
+Be sure to [setup edit and continue](https://github.com/blushiemagic/tModLoader/wiki/Developing-with-Visual-Studio#edit-and-continue) in order to use this feature.
+Note that things like `ModItem.SetStaticDefaults`, `ModTile.SetDefaults`, or other code might only run when the mod is loading, so they cannot benefit from eac.

+### Simple Example
+In this video, we see 2 Example Gun spawned.
+After the first is spawned, a breakpoint is set in SetDefaults.
+Once it is hit, the game is paused and Visual Studio comes to the front.
+Then, `item.damage` is changed from 40 to 80.
+We press continue and we can hover over the 2 items and see that the second item was spawned with 80 damage.
+[Watch this in action.](https://gfycat.com/CriminalGrossBasenji)

 # Documentation
 If you have the tML XMLdoc file, you can see documentation for a method when you hover it.
 To get the XMLdoc, generate it yourself or ask ask a developer/modder in the Discord server.